 - A new section titled "Declaration Forms" was added that explains:

-- a. to qualify as a Covered Person, the resident must provide a completed and signed declaration to their landlord to invoke eviction protections;
+- To qualify as a Covered Person, the resident must provide a completed and signed declaration to their landlord to invoke eviction protections;

-- b. a Covered Person is not obligated to use the CDC declaration; any written document containing the same information as the CDC declaration is sufficient;
+- A Covered Person is not obligated to use the CDC declaration; any written document containing the same information as the CDC declaration is sufficient;

-- c. all declarations or written documents must be signed and include the penalty of perjury statement;
+- All declarations or written documents must be signed and include the penalty of perjury statement;

-- e. it may be appropriate for one member of the family to provide an executed declaration on behalf of the other adult residents who are on the lease – this will protect the entire household from eviction.
+- It may be appropriate for one member of the family to provide an executed declaration on behalf of the other adult residents who are on the lease - this will protect the entire household from eviction.

 - The "Findings and Action" section was modified to explain that this Order is not a rule within the meaning of the Administrative Procedure Act and, to the extent a court finds that the Order qualifies as a rule, there is good cause to dispense with prior public notice and comment.